acarril/acarril.github.io/_posts/2018-09-14-atom-latex.md

 ## Spell check

 Finally, since my native language is not english, I usually prefer to write documents with a spell checker.
+Unfortunately, spell check is one of the most poorly developed LaTeX tools in Atom.
-I went with the basic [`spell-check`](https://atom.io/packages/spell-check), which comes by default with Atom.
+For the time being I went with the basic [`spell-check`](https://atom.io/packages/spell-check), which comes by default with Atom.
 Make sure the package is installed (it should) and enabled.
 Then go to the package's settings and add `text.tex.latex` at the end of the list of Grammars, like in the bottom right of the screenshot below.